Imperium42/discord-rpc/README.md

 # Discord RPC

 This is a library for interfacing your game with a locally running Discord desktop client.
 It's known to work on Windows, macOS, and Linux.

 ![Preview](https://cdn.discordapp.com/attachments/262809788696494080/426409016713805825/unknown.png)

 ## About This Fork (TL;DR)

-* It works **out of the box** in a standard Unity hierarchy. **Quickstart** guide below.
+* It works **out of the box** in a standard Unity hierarchy, compiled as:
+> Windows (32/64)
+> Mac (64/Universal)
+> Linux (64/Universal).

+* **Quickstart** guide below.

 ## About This Fork (Detailed)

-In the original documentation, it wants us to build from source, install Python, pip, pip ‘Click’ app, install "CMake" (not mentioned in current docs), run some CLI, do some very specific DLL placement with an editor script to place individual ones -- but we’re going to skip all those shenannigans.
+In the original documentation, it wants us to build from source, install Python, pip, pip ‘Click’ app, install "CMake" (not mentioned in current docs), run some CLI, do some very specific DLL placement with an editor script to place individual ones, and do a bunch of different things for different platforms -- but we’re going to skip all those shenannigans.

-* This version is simplified from the original, aiming for Unity (specifically on Windows, although it should also be a headstart on Mac, too).
+* This version is simplified from the original, aiming for use with Unity (Specifically on Windows, but probably works on other OS's)

 * At the expense of only +0.5mb, all the DLL files are placed for you for Windows, Mac & Linux.
+You can always organize it later.

 * Because DLL files are placed for you, the Editor file is now renamed to `.cs.bak` since it's not needed.

 * All bloat and source stuff that we Windows simple folk would never look at has all been removed for simplicity.

 * The architecture was redesigned to be intuitive to place into a REAL Unity project with better placement.

-* The DLL file is already provided for you and placed correctly.
-Don't even worry about it unless you error out.

-* BuildHelper is modified to be less annoying for paths.
-DLLs are already placed in the dirs (only `0.25mb` ea).

 * IT JUST WORKS!